 The use of hand gestures is an active area of research in Human Computer Interaction.
 The construction of Hand Gesture Recognition Systems and Hand Pose Estimation Systems has become essential with this interest in new means of HCI.
 In this study, a pipeline composed of a hand pose estimator followed by a hand gesture classifier is employed to perform Hand Gesture Recognition.
-Current state-of-the-art models suffer are not portable or applicable in online condition due to complex input and long execution times respectively.
+Current state-of-the-art models are not portable or applicable in online condition due to complex input and long execution times respectively.
 This study aims to show that the joint locations from hand pose estimation can aid the classification process alleviating the aforementioned problems by inferencing a larger amount of information in a smaller network.
 Secondly, an application feasible for online use is also be developed for better user experience.
 The hand pose estimator, called HandNet, uses a novel branched architecture to maximize the amount of contextual information available to the deeper layers of the network.
-The classification.
-Currently, development of HandNet is complete and integration with hand gesture recognition system is under development.
+The output of the pose estimators is then passed on to a pose-to-gesture classifier.
+Due to the comparatively smaller input dimension, the pose-to-gesture classifier can be much simpler and execute in a small time.
+In our study, we experiment with K-means clustering and Random Forests.
+Our tests show that Random Forests perform the best with test accuracy of 99.6% on the MSRA dataset.